 What type of identification do I need to clear security screening?

 Passengers over 18 years old will need to show current photo identification issued by federal or state government that contains your name, date of birth and an expiration date.
 For a complete list of acceptable documents and more details, visit the “Acceptable IDs” page on the TSA website at: http://www.tsa.gov/traveler-information/acceptable-ids.
 The TSA does not require children under 18 to provide identification when traveling with a companion within the United States.

 I just got married and my ticket is in my new name, but my driver's license isn't.
 What do I do?

-TSA requires that tickets match the approved government identification.
+The TSA requires that tickets match the approved government identification.
 Passengers who recently changed their names must have their airline ticket modified to match their government picture ID.

 How can I get through security screening or customs more quickly and easily?

 The TSA Pre-Check program allows passengers to get through security more quickly without having to remove shoes, belt or remove laptops from carry-on bags.
 Those interested in TSA Pre-Check must be U.S. Citizens or Lawful Permanent Residents, must pass background check and TSA eligibility requirements and pay an $85 non-refundable fee.
-Applicants can pre-enroll online before visiting an application center, one which is located in Terminal One of Salt Lake City International.
+Applicants can pre-enroll online before visiting an application center, one which is located in the Terminal Two lobby of Salt Lake City International.
 For more information on Pre-Check, visit www.tsa.gov/tsa-precheck.